-Hosted by our CMCF beamlines, this virtual program will be spread over two weeks, with participants getting hands-on experience with mentors for all phases of the experimental process, from data collection to processing to structure solution.
-We will be joined by special guest Nigel Moriarty (Lawrence Berkeley National Laboratory), a developer for the PHENIX software suite.
+Hosted by our CMCF beamlines, this virtual program is spread over two weeks, with participants getting hands-on experience with mentors for all phases of the experimental process, from data collection to processing to structure solution.
+We will be joined by special guest Paul Emsley, the primary author of COOT, the world-leading software for macromolecular model-building.
 Participants will attend a series of lectures and be actively engaged in macromolecular crystallography (Mx) data collection at CMCF beamlines.
 Completing the school enables participants to make effective use of the beamlines remotely, and better equips researchers to collect and analyze diffraction data.

-Over the two weeks of the course, the program will include:
+Over the two weeks of the course, the virtual program will include:

 - a series of lectures split over four days spread throughout the course covering sample and experiment preparation, data collection, collection strategies and data reduction,